Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsection{Qualitative discussion of few-level models}

 In the vast majority of cases only very few orbitals, typically only one or two, appear to be involved in molecular transport.
-These orbitals are usually weakly coupled to the electrodes.
-Here, `weakly coupled' implies that the contact mediated lifetime broadenings, $\GL,\GR$, are much smaller than the relevant molecular energy scales, which would be, {\it e.g.}, the HOMO-LUMO gap.
+These orbitals are usually weakly coupled in the sense that the contact mediated lifetime broadenings, $\GL,\GR$, are much smaller than the relevant molecular energy scales, which would be, {\it e.g.}, the HOMO-LUMO gap.
 In this situation, impurity models can provide a reliable description.
 Correspondingly, they are often employed for fitting and interpreting experimental data.
 We recapitulate the most basic facts.